colonelwatch/dotfiles/README.md

 It may be useful to test this repository on a VM before nuking the laptop.

-1. Create an image file with the command `qemu-img create -f qcow2 kenny-linux-xps.img 64G`

-2. Download the latest archlinux ISO at `https://mirrors.edge.kernel.org/archlinux/iso/latest/archlinux-x86_64.iso` to the same directory as `kenny-linux-xps.img`
+1. Download the latest archlinux ISO at https://mirrors.mit.edu/archlinux/iso/2023.03.01/archlinux-x86_64.iso

-3. Boot the archlinux ISO with the command `qemu-system-x86_64 -m 4G -hda kenny-linux-xps.img -cdrom archlinux-x86_64.iso -enable-kvm -cpu host,hv_relaxed,hv_spinlocks=0x1fff,hv_vapic,hv_time -smp 4 -vga qxl -net nic -net user`
+2. Create a new virtual machine using `virt-manager` using `archlinux-x86_64.iso` as the CD ISO

-4. Follow the above directions with modifications as necessary
+3. Proceed with the above directions